-Users can define their own GPG keys to be deployed to the client.
+Users can define custom GPG keys to be deployed to a client.

 By providing some pillar data and providing the GPG key files in the Salt filesystem, they are automatically deployed to the client.

 These keys are deployed into /etc/pki/rpm-gpg/ on RPM based operating systems and to /usr/share/keyrings/ on Debian systems: